catrinlam/Stitchin/README.md

 ## Database Schema - Entity Relationship Diagram

 The database schema for Stitchin was created using dbdiagram.io.
-It includes tables for users, patterns, comments, libraries, and pattern hooks needles.
+It includes tables for users, patterns, comments, favourites, and pattern hooks needles.

 ![Database Schema](docs/readme/erd.png)